 This webcomic provides examples of:

-- All There in the Manual: The character page gives you a fair bit of backstory.
+- All There in the Manual: The characters page has a fair bit of backstory.

 - An Arm and a Leg: Sigurd gets a Type 3 courtesy of Keres.